 Knee-to-chest “marching” stretch

-- Lie on the floor in “hook-lying” position with a flat cushion under the head if necessary.
+- Lie on the floor in “hook-lying” (on back, with knees bent and feet flat on floor) position with a flat cushion under the head if necessary.

 - Hold one knee with both hands and pull it in toward chest with a brief 1-3 second hold.

 Perform three -10 sets of this sequence, alternating between left and right leg.

 - Start seated with both feet flat on the floor.

 - Straighten one knee while keeping the back straight, and simultaneously dorsiflexing the foot and tucking chin very slightly.